-To present the draft revised Local Development Scheme, which is the work programme for producing key planning documents which will form part of the local plan for Norwich.
-The Local Development Scheme is attached at Appendix 1 and covers the period to mid-2018.
+To consider the draft revised Local Development Scheme for approval, as recommended by sustainable development panel.
+The Local Development Scheme is the work programme for producing key planning documents which will form part of the local plan for Norwich.
+The scheme is attached at Appendix 1 and covers the period to mid-2018.